NCATS-Tangerine/tkbeacon-python-client/README.md

 The above commands are also wrapped inside of a `generate.sh` shell script in the root project directory and may also be invoked using the provide Makefile targets.

-#### Repairing the Generated Code
+## Repairing the Generated Code

-After generating the code stubs, a developer likely needs to repair the regenerated code a bit.
+After generating the code stubs, a developer may need to repair some of the regenerated files where previous customised content was overwritten by the new code generation session.

-the *tkbeacon* subdirectory _README.md_ file are overwritten by the code generation.
+For example, in the *tkbeacon* subfolder, the _README.md_ file is overwritten by the code generation.
-These should be restored from the \*-master.\* versions of these files in each directory.
+This file should be restored using the \*-master.\* versions of these files in each directory (note that you can als update this master file as required to reflect the latest cycle of API code changes).

 For good measure, after such extensive rebuilding of the libraries, the 'pip' environment dependencies should also be updated, as documented for the client , prior to re-testing and using the updated software.